kbroman/blog/content/post/2019-02-18_omg_binder.md

 I tried out the `DESCRIPTION` file approach in the [description branch of that repository](https://github.com/kbroman/FruitSnacksBinder/tree/description).

-To use Binder with a non-master branch in your repository, you edit `master` in the URL to the name of the branch you want to use, like this:
+To use binder with a non-master branch in your repository, you edit `master` in the URL to the name of the branch you want to use, like this:

 <https://mybinder.org/v2/gh/kbroman/FruitSnacksBinder/description?urlpath=rstudio>